Geodan/geodan-edgeos/README.md

 copy script to Edge router
 `scp geodan-edgeos/scriptname user@router-ip-or-hostname:`

-Logon on to the router and make script executable
+Logon to the router and make script executable
 `chmod +x scriptname`

-Run the script
+Run the script on the router
 `./scriptname`

 ## Scripts